MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Move-Item.md

 ### Example 5: Move registry keys and values to another key

-This command moves the registry keys and values within the "MyCompany" registry key in "HKLM\Software" to the "MyNewCompany" key.
+This command moves the registry keys and values within the "MyCompany" registry key in `HKLM\Software` to the "MyNewCompany" key.
-The wildcard character ('*') indicates that the contents of the "MyCompany" key should be moved, not the key itself.
+The wildcard character (`*`) indicates that the contents of the "MyCompany" key should be moved, not the key itself.
 In this command, the optional **Path** and **Destination** parameter names are omitted.